mms142-groupm-2023/mms142-groupm-2023.github.io/[COLLABORATE]/blogpost content/draft/Issues on the Usage of AI Wearable Technology.md

 - Enforcement of ethical guidelines
 - Implementation of data retention policies

-*Of course, not only do those three big names should be upholding these principles, each and every AI Wearable Technology developer should aim to fulfill these measures.*
+*Of course, it not only should be the three major developers of AI Wearable Technology should be upholding these principles, each and every AI Wearable Technology developer should aim to fulfill these measures.*

 ### References